 It’s easy to lay Meadowmat.
 The joy of establishing wildflowers in this way is that most of the work has been done for you.

-All you need to do is prepare the soil, unroll your Meadowmat and keep it well watered for the first few weeks.
-The video at the end of this article show’s you just how easy it is.
+First, you need to do is prepare the soil.
+Second, unroll your Meadowmat and keep it well watered for the first few weeks.
+Finally, the video at the end of this article show’s you just how easy it is.

-First, gather your tools for each stage of the installation.
-You’ll need to prepare the ground, measure the area and order your Meadowmat, lay it, then keep it watered until it establishes.
+Gather your tools for each stage of the installation.
+You’ll need to prepare the ground, measure the area and order your Meadowmat.
+Then lay it and keep it watered until it establishes.

 To order your Meadowmat

 •Meadowmat wild flower turf

 1.Clear the area